INCATools/figtools/README.md

 ## Installation Instructions

-Make sure you have the java JDK and [sbt](https://www.scala-sbt.org/) installed.
+Make sure you have the Java JDK 8 and [sbt](https://www.scala-sbt.org/) installed.

 Next, in the top-level `figtools` directory, run: